top of page

 Protecting 30% of the World's Oceans by 2030

-Join BAYCS, the Marine Conservation Institute, and EarthEcho International to dive into the 30x30 ocean conservation movement, advocating to protect 30% of the world's oceans by 2030.
-Learn more about the science and policy work behind this goal, and plan your own 30x30 event in your school or community!
+The BAYCS joined the Marine Conservation Institute and EarthEco International to dive into the 30x30 ocean conservation movement, advocating to protect 30% of the world's oceans by 2030!
+We learned about the science and policy work behind this goal.

 San Francisco Housing Action Coalition Workshop